 A structured settlement is an agreement where a settling plaintiff agrees to take payments over time rather than in a lump sum.
 Many personal injury and wrongful death lawsuits are settled using a structured settlement.
-The claimant or plaintiff receives payments over time, from an annuity, tax free.
+The claimant or plaintiff receives payments over time, usually from an annuity, tax free.
 The structured settlement industry saw explosive growth in the 1980’s due to a 1982 amendment to the tax code that provided favorable tax treatment to property and casualty insurers who use structured settlements to settle claims.
-While a structured settlement offers many advantages, the inflexible nature of the settlement terms can leave the claimant with a need for liquidity.
+While a structured settlement offers many advantages, the inflexible nature of the settlement terms can sometimes leave the claimant with a need for liquidity.

 What is a factoring transaction?